 Many imagine that the main way to say goodbye in Japanese is sayonara.
 This is a big mistake!
-The Japanese do not use sayonara daily!
-In this article we will understand the true meaning of sayonara and another 50 ways to say goodbye in Japanese.
+The Japanese don't use sayonara daily!
+In this article, we will understand the true meaning of sayonara and 50 other ways to say goodbye in Japanese.

-Suppose you are at work and say sayounara to the boss, he'll think you're quitting your job.
-There are thousands of ways that the Japanese use to say goodbye properly, and in this article we will examine them.
+Suppose you are at work and you say sayounara to the boss, he'll think you're quitting your job.
+There are thousands of ways the Japanese use to say goodbye properly, and in this article we are going to examine them.

-Before we go to study in detail the meaning of sayonara and its origin.
-If you want to skip to ways to say goodbye in Japanese, let's leave a summary of the article below:
+Before, let's study in detail the meaning of sayonara and its origin.
+If you want to jump to the ways to say goodbye in Japanese, let's leave a summary of the article below:

 Sayonara x Sayounara

-Before examining the profound meaning and use of sayonara, we must answer a question that can confuse Japanese students.
-What is the right way to write?
-Sayonara [さよなら] or Sayounara [さようなら]?
+Before we examine the deeper meaning and usage of sayonara, we must answer a question that may confuse students of Japanese.
+What is the right way to write? sayonara [さよなら] or Sayounara [さようなら]?

-These two words are used in the Japanese language, both mean goodbye, but have small differences.
-In the next topic we will explain the origin and meaning of sayonara, so you will be able to understand the differences between sayounara and sayonara.
+These two words are used in japanese language, both mean goodbye, but have slight differences.
+In the next topic, we will explain the origin and meaning of sayonara, so you will be able to understand the differences between sayounara and sayonara.

 The meaning of the word Sayonara